SAMMISolutions/docs/doc_posts/_getting-started/community.md

 6. Scroll down, provide a meaningful title (and optional description), and click "Propose changes."
 7. After the page reloads, click "Create pull request."
 8. Wait for approval for your example to appear live on the website.

-{:class='mt-2 anchor-header'}
-#### Submit Your Own Extension
-If you've created your own extension and want to share it with the community, you can [submit it](https://sammi.solutions/extensions/submit) directly from this website.

 #### Report a Bug
 To report a bug, the quickest way is to contact us via Discord.
 If a bug causes SAMMI Core to crash, you can also send us a crash log by clicking "Yes" and providing a comment in the crash log pop-up that appears after the crash.